-It is now public knowledge that Exxon has known for decades that their core business is directly responsible for climate change.
+It is now public knowledge that Exxon has known for decades that its core business is directly responsible for climate change.
 Even more damning is the fact that they covered up this knowledge.
-To make matters even worse, they actively participated and funded a sophisticated campaign to fuel climate denial and delay climate action as long as they could.
+To make matters even worse, they actively participated in and funded a sophisticated campaign to fuel climate denial and delay climate action as long as possible.

 In 1977, Exxon’s own scientist James Black said that there is general scientific agreement that the most likely manner in which mankind is influencing the global climate is through carbon dioxide release from the burning of fossil fuels.
 At a meeting in Exxon Corporation’s headquarters, Black told the company’s Management Committee that CO2 generated by fossil fuels would warm the planet and could eventually endanger humanity.